Alidron/spyrk/README.md

 * Automatic discovery of devices.
 * Automatic discovery of functions and variables in a device.
 * Calling a function.
+* Accessing a variable value.

 ## Not yet supported:
+* Subscribing and publishing events
 * Any PUT method of the API (like uploading a firmware or application.cpp).
 That would be cool though.
-* Accessing a variable value.
-* A command line interface (well, an official one is on its way...).

 ## Installation